TangYewLabs/civd/README.md

 # CIVD — Corpus Informaticus Volumetric Data

-**CIVD** is a 3D-native, spatial–temporal data substrate designed for robotics, simulation, and digital twin systems.
+**CIVD** is a 3D‑native, spatial–temporal data substrate designed for robotics, simulation, and digital twin systems.

-Unlike conventional file formats that merely *store* 3D data, CIVD is built to **operate in 3D space**:
+Unlike conventional file formats that merely *store* 3D assets, CIVD is built to **operate in 3D space**:
 - Spatially addressable
-- ROI-first
+- ROI‑first
-- Tile-streamable
+- Tile‑streamable
-- Temporal-delta aware
+- Temporal‑delta aware
-- Compute-efficient
+- Compute‑efficient

-This repository contains a **reference implementation** with benchmarks demonstrating how update cost scales with *change*, not world size.
+This repository contains a **reference implementation** with measurable benchmarks demonstrating how update cost scales with *change*, not world size.

 ---

 ## Core Concepts

-### 1. Volumetric Address Space
+### Volumetric Address Space
-Data is stored in a 3D voxel grid (Z, Y, X) with per-voxel channels.
+All data lives in a true 3D voxel grid `(Z, Y, X, Channels)`.
-Everything in CIVD is spatially indexed — there is no “load the whole file” assumption.
+Every read is spatially scoped — there is no “load the entire file” assumption.

-### 2. Tiles
+### Tiles
-The volume is partitioned into fixed-size **tiles** (e.g., 32×32×32 voxels).
+The volume is partitioned into fixed‑size **tiles** (e.g. `32×32×32` voxels).

-Tiles are:
+Each tile is:
 - Independently compressed
 - Independently decodable
 - Individually addressable

-### 3. ROI (Region of Interest)
+### ROI (Region of Interest)
-An ROI defines a sub-volume query:
+An ROI defines a sub‑volume query:
 > “Load only this region of the world.”

 CIVD resolves an ROI into the **minimal set of tiles** required to satisfy it.

-### 4. Temporal Packs
-CIVD supports time-indexed volumes:
-- Unchanged tiles are *referenced*
-- Changed tiles are *stored once*
-This enables efficient world updates.

 ---